About this taught graduate course

 - Career, Vocation and Calling

-Teaching blend of workshops and virtual learning.
+Teaching for this course is a blend of workshops and virtual learning.

 Each module typically consists of 2 days of intensive, attendance-based workshops combined with some independent learning using on-line study materials, links to key readings, online webinars and tutorial support.